Ometepe Biological Field School: Location

+Field research and schools

 The site is where the Maderas Rainforest Conservancy houses many of its conservation initiatives.
 These include: a veterinary field mission, a children's workshop for the local children of Ometepe to learn about conservation, a primate corridor project to combat deforestation in the area, and an educational facility to build conservation professionals.
 This education facility is the field school which offers courses to university students from around the world.